(Last updated: January 8, 2020)

 Besides being much more convenient than weeks of expensive customizations, it also means you don’t have to include the web store features you don’t need in your software.
 This translates to a lighter software package that will perform optimally now and in the future.

 We currently have a handful of enthusiastic early adopters using Sana SaaS.
 Interestingly, many of them actually have IT departments requiring the company to transition all of their software to SaaS.
-In fact, 73% of organizations say nearly all their apps will be on SaaS by 2020.
+In fact, 80% of all enterprises will move to SaaS by 2025.

 These are the businesses that are truly at the forefront of the next phase in digital transformation, and it will be exciting to see the benefits they reap from being amongst the first to transition.

 When it comes to the Sana SaaS roadmap, we of course want all of our customers to benefit from these features — but the reality is that not everyone is in the position to do it right now.
 That’s why we’ve launched an upgrade program to start transitioning everyone at the right time.